What Is An Intrathecal Pain Pump?

 • Overuse pain or joint injuries, such as arthritis or sprains

-How is an Intrathecal Pain Pump Performed?
+How Is An Intrathecal Pain Pump Performed?

 Several days before surgery, your doctor may ask for presurgical diagnostics (e.g., blood test, ECG, chest X-ray).
 You will complete your paperwork and sign consent forms at the doctor’s office.